-Figure 8 shows the quenched metallographic sample of W18 steel (etched by 4% HNO3 alcohol solution), which is found that there is a cross-shaped pattern.
+Figure 8 shows a quenched metallographic sample of W18 steel (etched using a 4% HNO3 alcohol solution), which reveals a cross-shaped pattern.

-It is the square segregation caused by the segregation of carbon and alloy components, which forms a cross shape after rolling.
+This cross-shape is a result of square segregation caused by the segregation of carbon and alloy components during the rolling process.

-If there is serious regional segregation, the strength of the steel will be reduced, and it is easy to crack at the segregation place during hot working.
+Serious regional segregation can weaken the strength of the steel and make it more susceptible to cracking during hot working.

 Figure 8 Cross-shaped segregation (3×)